 Another pronounced design element in Mexican décor happens to be the use of richly colored textiles, both woven and embroidered.
 Be sure to use plenty of colorful blankets, embellished throw pillows and rugs if you are looking to bring in the true spirit of Mexican décor.
 It doesn’t just add warmth to a setting, but also makes it much more inviting.

 Mexican style décor is characterized by furniture that exudes a rustic feel and uses both wrought iron and wood.

 Mexican décor also uses hand-painted tiles extensively to add character to a setting, be it a kitchen backsplash or a staircase.
 You can incorporate this element in your home to capture the true essence of Mexican culture.

 Mexican walls house a wide variety of design elements like mirrors or artwork with ornate frames, or plates, hats and other knick-knacks displayed as a gallery.
 Mexicans also use textiles on their walls as items if display.

 If you want to decorate your home Mexican style, make sure you include plenty of artifacts displayed on your walls, shelves, and tables.
 You can decide to use them as focal points or have them blend in with the overall décor.
 The trick, as with any other decor, is to stay balanced and not go over the top.

 9. Tropical plants

-Mexican interiors are also characterized by a deep connection to nature, which is why, plants and greenery happen to be an element used extensively in their décor.
-And tropical and other foliage blend in perfectly with the vibrant and fresh colors that Mexican design elements are known for.
+Mexican interiors are also characterized by a deep connection to nature, which is why plants and greenery happen to be an element used extensively in their décor.
+And tropical or other foliage blends in perfectly with the vibrant and fresh colors that Mexican design elements are known for.